dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 ### Events API

-This API allows workflows to emit and listen for events.
+This API allows workflows to emit _events_, which are key-value pairs associated with the workflow.
-Events are immutable key-value pairs.
 They are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

 #### set_event

-Any workflow can call [`DBOS.set_event`](../reference/contexts.md#set_event) to immutably publish a key-value pair.
+Any workflow can call [`DBOS.set_event`](../reference/contexts.md#set_event) to publish a key-value pair, or update its value if has already been published.
-A workflow cannot set a key it has already set.

 ```python
 DBOS.set_event(